sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 Compatibility with PHP 8.3 and WP 6.4.3
 Update - Compatibility with Hostinger
 Update - Compatibility with InstaWP
-Update - Compatibility with Solid Security Plugin (ex iThemes Security) Update - Added the option to block the API call by rest_route param Update - Added new detectors in the option to block the Theme Detectors Update - Security Check for valid WP paths
+Update - Compatibility with Solid Security Plugin (ex Solid Security) Update - Added the option to block the API call by rest_route param Update - Added new detectors in the option to block the Theme Detectors Update - Security Check for valid WP paths